mcosovic/FactorGraph.jl/docs/src/man/theoretical.md

 ---

-## [Message Passing Schedule]  (@id schedule)
+## [Synchronous Message Passing Schedule]  (@id synchronous)
-We are employing a loopy GBP since the corresponding factor graph usually contains cycles.
-Loopy GBP is an iterative algorithm, and requires a message-passing schedule.
+The GBP is an iterative algorithm, and requires a message-passing schedule.
 Typically, the scheduling where messages from variable to factor nodes, and messages from factor nodes to variable nodes, are updated in parallel in respective half-iterations, is known as synchronous scheduling.
 Synchronous scheduling updates all messages in a given iteration using the output of the previous iteration as an input.

 The initialization step starts with messages from singly connected factor nodes to variable nodes.
 Then, variable nodes forward the incoming messages received from singly connected factor nodes along remaining edges.
 To ensure this, we are using virtual factor nodes.
 Hence, the virtual factor node is a singly connected factor node used if the variable node is not directly observed.
 In a typical scenario, without prior knowledge, the variance of virtual factor nodes tend to infinity.
 We also improve convergence performance using virtual factor nodes.

 ---

 ## [The GBP with Randomized Damping]  (@id dampGBP)
 We propose a randomized damping approach, where each mean value message from factor node to a variable node is damped independently with probability ``p``, otherwise, the message is calculated as in the standard the GBP algorithm.
 The damped message is evaluated as a linear combination of the message from the previous and the current iteration, with weights ``\alpha`` and ``1 - \alpha``, respectively.
 More, precisly, the proposed randomized damping scheduling updates of selected factor to variable